codemanbh/codemanbh/README.md

 ## About Me

 Hello!
-My name is Ahmed Yusuf Mansoor Khamdan, and I am a senior Computer Science student at the University of Bahrain.
-I have been coding since high school and have developed a wide array of skills in various programming languages and technologies.
-I enjoy teaching others about programming and helping them develop their skills.
+I’m Ahmed Yusuf Mansoor Khamdan, a senior Computer Science student at the University of Bahrain.
+I’ve been passionate about coding since high school, and over the years, I’ve honed my skills in a variety of programming languages and technologies.
+My main focus lies in web and mobile development.
+Alongside my technical work, I enjoy teaching programming and helping others grow their skills.

 ## Skills

 ### Programming Languages:
 - Python
 - HTML / CSS / JavaScript
+- Dart
 - PHP
 - Node.js
 - Java